Source: MRS 2025

 Meal Component Contribution:

-1/2 cup of bean/pea/legume vegetable
+1/2 cup of bean/pea/lentil vegetable

 Number of Portions: 100 Size of Portion: ½ cup